StetsonMathCS/tarot/docs/DevOps.md

 # DevOps for Tarot
-## List of notable software on Tarot sever:
+## Notable software used for Tarot:
 1. Apache HTTP Server
   * Allows access to the Tarot website (login) through a web browser.
-  * Config files are at /etc/apache2/ports.conf and /etc/apache2/sites-enabled/000-default.conf
+  * Configuration files are at /etc/apache2/ports.conf and /etc/apache2/sites-enabled/000-default.conf
   * Port 80 is reverse-proxied to connect to port 8080, which hosts a Docker container with the Tarot website.
   * Port 8888 hosts administrative web apps like Munin and GitStats.
 2. GitStats